 That's what's at stake.

-You really the 95 million of you out of the labor force, are you better off under Obama?
+You really, the 95 million of you out of the labor force, are you better off under Obama?

-The worst recovery since the 40s, 13 million more Americans on food stamps, 8 million more Americans in poverty.
+The lowest labor participation rate since the 70s, lowest home ownership rate since, what, 51 years, the worst recovery since the 40s, 13 million more Americans on food stamps, 8 million more Americans in poverty.

-Jeez, what is wrong with you people?
+Geez, what is wrong with you people?

 They're not even talking about the Iranian deal, supporting the Muslim Brotherhood the way Hillary and Obama did.